-Despite the continuing fall of PC prices, the total cost of owning and using PCs remains high due largely to the cost of deploying them.
+The costs associated with deploying PCs can significantly add to the total cost of owning and using them.
 IDC research shows that the average deployment cost is \$615 per PC, and costs exceeding \$700 are not uncommon.
 Further, by adopting a higher level of maturity, organizations can reduce IT costs by up to 55%.
 This translates to a saving of up to \$337 per PC.
 Recently, cost has become a major factor in the decision of many companies to delay technology refreshes.
 At the same time, cost-driven reductions within IT departments have left fewer disposable labor hours to handle IT needs, including deploying PCs.
 As the economy recovers, IDC believes that a major share of organizations will begin to upgrade their PC base.